robertmuth/Cwerg/FE/Docs/tutorial.md

     return count
 ```

-Exclamation marks at the end of keywords indicate mutability.
+Exclamation marks at the end of keywords indicate mutability
+or potentially unsafe behavior.

 ## Binary Tree (parameterized/generic module)